+SWI swissinfo.ch Annual Report 2023 - SWI swissinfo.ch

 SWI swissinfo.ch Annual Report 2023

-Dear friends of SWI swissinfo.ch, Dear Swiss Abroad, Dear readers everywhere who are interested in Switzerland
+Dear friends of SWI swissinfo.ch, dear Swiss Abroad, dear readers everywhere who are interested in Switzerland.

 The constellations of power in the global system are changing.
 This makes it challenging for Switzerland to position itself in the world.
 Against the backdrop of wars in Ukraine and the Middle East, Switzerland’s interpretation of its neutrality has come in for criticism internationally.